Ervin powers Reds to doubleheader split vs. Cards

-Phillip Ervin homered and drove in two runs as the visiting Cincinnati Reds posted a 5-3 win over the St. Louis Cardinals on Sunday night to earn a split of a doubleheader split.
+Phillip Ervin homered and drove in two runs as the visiting Cincinnati Reds posted a 5-3 win over the St. Louis Cardinals on Sunday night to split a doubleheader.
 The Cardinals, who recorded a 4-3 victory in the first contest with a ninth-inning rally, won three of four games in the series.

 Winning pitcher Luis Castillo (14-5) worked six innings, striking out eight batters while allowing three runs on five hits and three walks.
 Raisel Iglesias struck out all three batters in the ninth inning to earn his 28th save.
 Reds slugger Eugenio Suarez exited in the fifth inning due to a left-hand injury after Cardinals starting pitcher Daniel Ponce de Leon hit him with a pitch.
 Suarez will undergo further examination Monday in Cincinnati.